influxdata/influxdb/stress/v2/README.md

 To set state variables for the test such as the address of the Influx node use the following syntax:

 ```
+# Pipe delineated list of addresses.
+For cluster: [192.168.0.10:8086|192.168.0.2:8086|192.168.0.3:8086]
+# Queries currently hit only the first node in a list.
+Writes are round robin.
+SET Addresses [localhost:8086]

+# Influx instance to store results
+SET ResultsAddress [localhost:8086]

 # Database to target for queries and writes.
 Works like the InfluxCLI USE
 SET Database [thing2]